volatilityfoundation/volatility/README.txt

 Win7SP0x86                 - A Profile for Windows 7 SP0 x86
 Win7SP1x64                 - A Profile for Windows 7 SP1 x64
 Win7SP1x86                 - A Profile for Windows 7 SP1 x86
+Win81U1x64                 - A Profile for Windows 8.1 Update 1 x64
+Win81U1x86                 - A Profile for Windows 8.1 Update 1 x86
 Win8SP0x64                 - A Profile for Windows 8 x64
 Win8SP0x86                 - A Profile for Windows 8 x86
 Win8SP1x64                 - A Profile for Windows 8.1 x64